-In our opinion and according to the information and explanations given to us, the remuneration paid by the company to its directors during the current year is in accordance with the provisions of Section 197 read with Schedule V of the Act.
-The remuneration paid to its director is in excess of the limit laid down under Section 197 read with Schedule V of the Act, however, necessary approval with respect to the same has been obtained by the company.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+In our opinion and according to the information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of Section 197 of the Act.
+The remuneration paid to its director is in excess of the limit laid down under Section 197 of the Act read with Schedule V of the Act, however, necessary approval with respect to the same has been obtained by the company.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.